-2.8 Making Fiber Connection
+2.9 Making Fiber Connection

-The SFP slot must be installed with an SFP fiber transceiver for making fiber connection.
-Your switch may come with some SFP transceivers pre-installed when it is shipped.
+The mini-GBIC (SFP) port must be installed with an SFP fiber transceiver for making fiber connection.
+Your switch may come with an SFP transceiver pre-installed when it is shipped.

 Installing SFP Fiber Transceiver